SkafteNicki/dtu_mlops/03_debuggin_and_visualization/readme.md

 3. Apply the profiler to your own MNIST code.

-### Experiement visualizers
+### Experiment visualizers

 While logging loss values to terminal, or plotting training curves in matplotlib may be enough doing smaller experiment, there is no way around using a proper experiment tracker and visualizer when doing large scale experiments.

-For these exercises we will initially be looking at incorporating [tensorboard](https://www.tensorflow.org/tensorboard) into our code, as it comes with native support in pytorch
+For these exercises we will initially be looking at incorporating [tensorboard](https://www.tensorflow.org/tensorboard) into our code, as it comes with native support in Pytorch

 1. Install tensorboard (does not require you to install tensorflow)
    ```pip install tensorboard```